alibaba/PhotonLibOS/doc/docs/api/thread.md

 and callback argument `arg`.
 The timer object is implemented as a special thread, so it has a `stack_size`, and the `on_timer` is invoked within the thread's context.
 The timer object is deleted automatically after it is finished.

+A non-repeating is basically equal to creating a new thread and run thread_usleep.

 ```cpp
 Timer(uint64_t default_timeout, Entry on_timer,